zabealbe/can-cicd/id-generator/README.md

 "name": string
 </pre>
-This field **must be unique** for each message, and should contain only UPPERCASE letters and "_"
+This field **must be unique** for each message, and should contain only UPPERCASE letters and "_" If you plan to use the networks merge function there can't be **different** messages with the same name across the merged networks, exept if the messages are **identical**, this means that the same message may travel two different networks.
 ___